CharanCyberFront/CyEscape_Game/README.md

 In cybersecurity education, a major challenge lies in the lack of practical yet engaging learning opportunities as the field continues to evolve.
 Through our market research, we identified platforms like Hack The Box, PicoCTF, and CyberStart America as leading choices for interactive learning, which provided valuable inspiration for shaping our idea.
 This challenge is further highlighted by the recent introduction of the Cyber Security Engineering major at Iowa State University, underscoring the growing demand for cybersecurity expertise.

 ### 🔍 **Key Challenges We Address**
-- **⚡ Engagement & Retention**
+- Engagement & Retention
-   Existing resources struggle to sustain learner interest.
-- **🌌 Lack of Immersion**
+- Lack of Immersion
-   Few tools feature:
-   - Narrative-driven missions
-   - Boss levels
-   - Engaging protagonists
-- **🛠️ Practical Application**
+- Practical Application
-   Traditional platforms focus solely on solving technical problems, often disconnected from real-world applications.

 ## 🎮 **Our Solution: CyEscape**

-- 🔐 **1.
-Technical Challenges**
+- 🔐 1.
+Technical Challenges
 Each level introduces and explores a unique OWASP security concept, providing hands-on learning.

-- 📖 **2.
-Narrative-Driven Gameplay**
+- 📖 2.
+Narrative-Driven Gameplay
 Every stage is not just a challenge but a part of a gripping story that progressively builds towards a climactic escape.

-- 🌟 **3.
-Engaging Experiences**
+- 🌟 3.
+Engaging Experiences
 From missions to epic battles, CyEscape creates an immersive, memorable, and educational journey for learners.